athos/Postmortem/README.md

 Postmortem's logging operators (`spy>>`, `spy>` and `dump`) are optionally takes a transducer after the log entry key.
-When you call `(spy>> <key> <xform> <expr>)`, the transducer `<xform>` controls when the given data will be logged and/or what data will actually be stored.
+When you call `(spy>> <key> <xform> <expr>)`, the transducer `<xform>` controls whether or not the given data will be logged and/or what data will actually be stored.

 For example: